erikc5000/island-time/README.md

 # Island Time
 A Kotlin Multiplatform library for working with dates and times, heavily inspired by the java.time library.

+Features:
+- A set of date-time primitives such as `Date`, `Time`, `DateTime`, `Instant`, and `ZonedDateTime`
+- Time zone database support
+- Date ranges and time intervals, integrating with Kotlin ranges and progressions
+- Read and write strings in ISO-8601 formats
+- DSL-based definition of custom parsers
+- Operators like `date.next(MONDAY)` or `dateTime.startOfWeek`
+- Works on JVM, Android, iOS, and macOS

+Limitations:
+- No custom and/or localized format strings
+- Only supports the ISO calendar system
+- Year range currently restricted to 1-9999

 # Setup
 Island Time is still early in development and the API is likely to change significantly.
 Snapshot builds are available on the Sonatype OSS Snapshot Repository.